 To keep up with the agility of SD WAN orchestration with Zero-Touch deployment and SaaS cloud applications, security must also offer a capability to deploy fast at the same time as securing any access.
 The security challenge for today's business is significant as the WAN edge has all but vanished - traffic originates from remote users which could be located anywhere.

-Gartner created the SASE (Secure Access Service Edge) to recognize the challenge IT teams now face when deploying WAN services.
+Gartner created the SASE (Secure Access Service Edge) to recognise the challenge IT teams now face when deploying WAN services.
 Covid-19 accelerated the already rapid adoption of home working with the office structure changing forever.
 And while the office will always have a place in any business, users are now expecting to work across their phones (often BYOD), tablets, PC and Macs wherever they are located.

 How does SD WAN change the traditional MPLS VPN?